eadsjr/pgdoc/doc/TO_DO_LIST.md

 TODO: pass in transaction IDs to allow async polling for return values / error codes
 TODO: Add an "exclude" as well as "search"
 TODO: implement alternate basic functions with catchable exceptions?

+HARD BUT MAYBE
+TODO: MAJOR: option to throw errors instead of returning them.

 STUFF MAYBE
 TODO: Example Game: Tic-Tac-Toe